*This post may contain affiliate links. Please see my disclosure for more details!*

 This sort of cheesecake really does have to be baked, as the cookie is obviously baked.
 However, it’s still so creamy and delicious!
 I bake the cookie bars for a maximum of 30 minutes, as the cheesecake is still ever so slightly wobbly on top, but firm.
 The cookie isn’t completely solid, and its better that way because it has to be stored in the fridge, the cold will naturally make the cookie firmer.

 You could make this into a chocolate cookie base, by taking out 75g of plain flour, and adding 50g of cocoa powder to the mix.
 I have done this, and it is also SO deliciously yummy!
-Honestly, you could try anything with these (within reason) like using M&Ms instead of chocolate chips, or making the cheesecake part flavoured etc. You could try so much and it would always be delicious!
-I hope you love these as much as I do!
+Honestly, you could try anything with these (within reason) like using M&Ms instead of chocolate chips, or basically any other chocolates I have going spare.

 I love anything cheesecake but combining it with my other favourite bakes is just a game changer!
-I have made some delicious cheesecake brownies that are a must try, and also a scummy cheesecake loaf cake.
-Yes thats correct, cake and cheesecake… together…. as one bake – HELLO HEAVEN!!
-Enjoy!
+I have made some delicious cheesecake brownies that are a must try, and also a scrummy cheesecake loaf cake.
+Yes thats correct, basically anything with cheesecake added in, is just the elite.

 Cheesecake Cookie Bars!